MadRiver44/wdi/whiteboarding_algos.md

 </details>
 ### Find The Products
 Source: [InterviewCake](https://www.interviewcake.com/question/javascript/product-of-other-numbers)
-Write a function called `getProducts` that takes in an array of n numbers and for each index finds the product of every integer except the integer at that index.
+Write a function called `getProducts` that takes in an array of n numbers and for each index finds the product of every integer **except** the integer at that index.

 **Input:** getProducts([1,2,3,4])

 **Output:** [ 24, 12, 8, 6 ]

-#### Solution
+#### Solution 1
 <details>
   <summary><strong>Click to reveal...</strong></summary>
 ```javascript